 Building Height.
-The vertical distance, excluding foundations or understructures, between the average finished ground surface adjacent to the structure and to the highest point of the structure, excluding architectural features and appurtenances such as, but not limited to, chimneys, antennas, elevators, and similar mechanical equipment.
 The vertical distance from the highest point of any structure to the ground level directly below, except as otherwise provided in this Section.
 On sloped lots, height shall be measured from any point on top of the building to a line directly below which connects to opposite perimeter walls, or other perimeter support systems, at the lower of natural or finished grade.